History of Lithuania (book): Background

 Per the approved programme, each volume of the Academic History will cover a particular historical time frame, and its thirteen volumes will encompass Lithuania's entire history.
-After its completion it will be the largest academic publication covering Lithuania's history ever released and will include the latest research findings.
+After its completion, it will be the largest academic publication covering Lithuania's history ever released and will include the latest research findings.
 Its intent is to transcend narrow historical perspectives and to focus on the evolution of Lithuania.
-Political, ethical, confessional, and judicial themes will be covered in a European context, and the modern works of Ukrainian, Russian and other states' historians will be examined.
+Political, ethical, confessional, and judicial themes will be covered in a European context, and the modern works of Ukrainian, Russian, and other states' historians will be examined.

-Initially twelve volumes were planned, but after the work began it became evident that coverage of modern Lithuanian history would require an additional volume.
-The successive volumes will be the same size - 25.5 cm x 16.5 cm.
-The editorial board of the series consists of the following scholars: habil. dr. Algirdas Girininkas, dr. Artūras Dubonis, prof. dr. Zigmantas Kiaupa, prof. habil. dr. Jūratė Kiaupienė, dr. Česlovas Laurinavičius, dr. Rimantas Miknys, dr. Gintautas Sliesoriūnas, and dr. Gintautas Zabiela.
+Initially, twelve volumes were planned, but after the work began it became evident that coverage of modern Lithuanian history would require an additional volume.
+The successive volumes will be the same size – 25.5 cm x 16.5 cm.
+The editorial board of the series consists of the following scholars: Habil.
+Dr. Algirdas Girininkas, Dr. Artūras Dubonis, Prof. Dr. Zigmantas Kiaupa, Prof. Habil.
+Dr. Jūratė Kiaupienė, Dr. Česlovas Laurinavičius, Dr. Rimantas Miknys, Dr. Gintautas Sliesoriūnas, and Dr. Gintautas Zabiela.
 More than 20 scholars are working on this project.
-Each volume is peer reviewed and has an additional responsible editor.
+Each volume is peer-reviewed and has an additional responsible editor.
 The Lithuanian Institute of History is acting in cooperation with Lithuanian universities, including Vilnius University, increasing scholarly involvement in the project.

 Volume I

 The series' first volume, "Lietuvos istorija.
 Akmens amžius ir ankstyvasis metalų leikotrapis" (History of Lithuania.
 Stone Age and Early Metal Era), was released in 2005.
-This volume covers the period between the end of the last ice age and the first written mention of the inhabitants in the Baltic region.
-It covers approximately 10,000 years, investigating the development of communities during the paleolithic, mesolithic, and Neolithic eras and the Bronze Age in a local and European context.
+This volume covers the period between the end of the last ice age and the first written mention of the inhabitants of the Baltic region.
+It covers approximately 10,000 years, investigating the development of communities during the Paleolithic, Mesolithic, and Neolithic eras and the Bronze Age in a local and European context.
 Forest dwellers are examined along with agrarian societies.
 It features an improved periodisation of epochs, and social developments are analyzed using not only archaeological findings, but the methodologies of the natural sciences as well.
-The genesis and evolution of particular local cultures such as mesolithic Nemunas and Neolithic Nemunas is discussed.
+The genesis and evolution of particular local cultures such as Mesolithic Nemunas and Neolithic Nemunas is discussed.

-The 357-page volume was written by authors known for their field work in archeology and the prehistory of Lithuania: dr. Tomas Ostrauskas, dr. Vygandas Juodagalvis, hab. dr. Algirdas Girininkas ir dr. Džiugas Brazaitis.
+The 357-page volume was written by authors known for their field work in archaeology and the prehistory of Lithuania: Dr. Tomas Ostrauskas, Dr. Vygandas Juodagalvis, Hab.
+Dr. Algirdas Girininkas, and Dr. Džiugas Brazaitis.
 Its responsible editor was Algirdas Girininkas.
-The volume was peer reviewed by prof. habil. dr. Vladas Žulkus and dr. Algimantas Merkevičius.
+The volume was peer-reviewed by Prof. Habil.
+Dr. Vladas Žulkus and Dr. Algimantas Merkevičius.